 Two comparators all output events to be set based on the state of the comparator outputs.
 The comparator output events are Comparator 1 and Comparator 2.
 The Expert Comparators function is considered an advanced function not used in a typical valve control application.
-For a complete explanation of Comparator function see the Expert Software Manual.
+For a complete explanation of Comparator function see the Expert Software Manual found at www.exlar.com.